marveld21/Election_Analysis/README.md

 ### The election winner is DIANNA DEGTTE

 ## Election Audit Summary
-### The script works as intended and prints a analysis text file located in the analysis folder.
+### The script works as intended and prints an analysis text file located in the analysis folder.
 ### This script can be used with other election results by changing the source file.
 ```
 file_to_load = os.path.join( "Resources", "election_results.csv")